avbanks/Bittrex-CommandLine-Trader/README.md

 !!!Project Not Complete!!!
 A command-line application for Mac OS that enables coin tradring through Bittrex on the CLI.

+## Why?
+Bittrex is one of the best exchanges for trading crypto coins however they face the same problems as other exchanges.
+The user-interface isn't that great, login process isn't convinent for quick trading, the website is sometimes down for maintainance, and trading amount and price is specified in Bitcoin instead of fiat currency.
+This application is intended to allow users to complete trades in under 5 seconds a feat which is nearly impossible in Bittrex due to the login process and UI.
+This is necessary when trading crypto coins due to their volatile trading nature.

 ## Installation
 Make sure you have an API key and secret generated from Bittrex with “Read Info” and “Trade Limit” properties activated.
 A ```secrets.py``` file will need to be created in the projects ```bin/cli_trade/``` directory to read the API key and secret into into the application.
 The file should contain the following contents:
 ```python